Texas Probation Law

 (B) the actor committed the offense with the intent to violate or abuse the victim sexually;

-(6) is convicted of an offense under Section 20A.02, [20A.03, 43.04,] 43.05, or 43.25, Penal Code; or
+(6) is convicted of an offense under Section 20A.02, 20A.03, 43.04, 43.05, or 43.25, Penal Code;

-What are the Limitations on Deferred Probation?
+What are the limitations on Deferred Adjudication?

-(a) [Subject to Subsection (b), a] [A] judge may place on deferred adjudication community supervision a defendant charged with an offense under Section 21.11, 22.011, or 22.021, Penal Code, regardless of the age of the victim, or a defendant charged with a felony described by Article 42A.453(b) only if the judge makes a finding in open court that placing the defendant on deferred adjudication community supervision is in the best interest of the victim.
+(a) Subject to Subsection (b), a judge may place on deferred adjudication community supervision a defendant charged with an offense under Section 21.11, 22.011, or 22.021, Penal Code, regardless of the age of the victim, or a defendant charged with a felony described by Article 42A.453(b) only if the judge makes a finding in open court that placing the defendant on deferred adjudication community supervision is in the best interest of the victim.
 The failure of the judge to make a finding under this subsection is not grounds for the defendant to set aside the plea, deferred adjudication, or any subsequent conviction or sentence.

 (b) In all other cases, the judge may grant deferred adjudication community supervision unless: